yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

 #### <a name="parameters"></a>Parametreler
  `parent`
- [in] Meta veri türü veya yöntemi belirteci.
+ [in] Meta veri türünde veya yönteminde ' belirteci.

  `name`
  [in] Alan adı.